sstevens2/checkm-chtc-pipeline/Readme.md

 ### Running the pipeline

 This pipeline includes scripts for running checkm on a group of genomes and getting back a group of files for each genome containing the completeness and redundancy results.
-This pipeline is written for an [HTCondor system](https://research.cs.wisc.edu/htcondor/), specifically [UW-Madison's CHTC's HPC cluster](http://chtc.cs.wisc.edu/)
+This pipeline is written for an [HTCondor system](https://research.cs.wisc.edu/htcondor/), specifically [UW-Madison's CHTC's HPC cluster](http://chtc.cs.wisc.edu/) using this [docker image for checkm](https://hub.docker.com/r/sstevens/checkm/).

 #### Input
 - `chtc-checkm.sh` - the script for generating the output files below